-By all accounts, Gunther Stoll was a paranoid man.
+By all accounts, Günther Stoll was a paranoid man.
 For several months, the thirty-four-year-old unemployed food engineer had confided to his wife that “they” were out to get him.
-Then on the evening of October 25, 1984 while watching television in their home in Anzhausen, Germany, he abruptly stood up from his seat and exclaimed, “Jetz geht mir ein Licht auf!”
-Translated in English as “Now I’ve got it!”
-He then went to the kitchen table and scrawled “YOG’TZE” on a scrap of paper, then after brief consideration, crossed it out.
-Declaring he was going to the local pub; he got in his Volkswagon Golf MK1 and drove off.
+Then, on the evening of October 25, 1984, while watching television in their home in Anzhausen, Germany, he abruptly stood up from his seat and exclaimed, “Jetz geht mir ein Licht auf!” which translates to English as, “Now I’ve got it!”
+He then went to the kitchen table and scrawled “YOG’TZE” on a scrap of paper, before, after brief considering it, crossing it out.
+Declaring that he was going to the local pub, he got in his Volkswagen Golf MK1 and drove off.
 It was the last time his wife would see him alive.

-Gunther arrived at his favorite pub in Wilnsdorf shortly after and ordered a pint of beer.
+Günther arrived at his favorite pub in Wilnsdorf shortly after and ordered a pint of beer.
 However, before even consuming the beverage, he lost consciousness and fell to the floor.
-Witnesses report that while he did seem flustered or unsettled, he was not intoxicated.
-He was next sighted 14km away in Haigerseelsbach, his childhood home, at approximately 1:00 am, two hours after leaving the pub.
-It is unknown what he was doing in that two-hour span of time, though it would have taken no more than fifteen minutes to drive between locations.
+Witnesses report that, while he did seem flustered or unsettled, he was not intoxicated.
+He was next sighted 14 kilometers away in Haigerseelsbach, his childhood home, at approximately 1:00 a.m., two hours after leaving the pub.
+It is unknown what he was doing in that two-hour span of time, though it would have taken no more than fifteen minutes to drive between the two locations

-At approximately 3:00am, a pair of truckers spotted Stoll’s VW Golf wrecked in a ditch alongside the A45 near the Hagen-Sud exit, about 100km from Haigerseelbach.
+At approximately 3:00 a.m., a pair of truckers spotted Stoll’s VW Golf wrecked in a ditch alongside the A45 near the Hagen-Sud exit, about 100 kilometers from Haigerseelbach.
 A man in a white coat was seen running away from the vehicle as one of the truckers investigated.
 Other witnesses report seeing a hitchhiker near the Hagen-Sud exit around the same time.
-Gunther Stoll was found naked in the passenger seat, brutally injured, and clinging to life.
+Günther Stoll was found naked in the passenger seat, brutally injured and barely clinging to life.
 He claimed that there were four others in the car, but they were not his friends.
-Stoll died on rout to the hospital, taking any further explanations to the grave.
+Stoll died on route to the hospital, taking any further explanations with him to the grave.

-The police investigation revealed that his injuries were caused by an automobile.
-Further concluding that they were not inflicted by his own vehicle, or at that location, and that he had been naked when he sustained them.
+The police investigation revealed that his injuries were caused by an automobile, further concluding that they were not inflicted by his own vehicle, nor at that location, and that he had been naked when he sustained them.
 His shoes were found in his Golf, but his clothes were never located.
 Beyond the witness reports, a partial timeline, and the strange crime scene, police had little to work with and the case went cold.
-The attention then shifted to the mysterious message left by Stoll, “YOG’TZE” and what it could possibly mean.
+Attention then shifted to the mysterious message left by Stoll, “YOG’TZE,” and what it could possibly mean.

 While most have focused on the misinterpretation of the characters as actually being in part digits, I have my own theory.
 Perhaps YOG’TZE was a misspelling of a word he had heard.
 Consider the Hebrew word “Yotze” also spelled “Yotzei” which means to have done what is required, often used in a religious context such as to be released from a religious obligation by dint of completion or fulfillment.
 Did “they” expect Stoll to do something that was required, complete some obligation?
 Or was this a final message to confirm that he had?